Atomic-Industries/petsc/doc/community/meetings/meeting.rst

 Upcoming Meetings
 =================
-- The next PETSc user meeting will take place at the IIT campus in Chicago, June 5-7, 2023.
+- The next :any:`annual PETSc meeting<2023_meeting>` will take place June 5-7, 2023 at the IIT campus in Chicago.
-- Stay tuned: The 2024 PETSc user meeting will hopefully take place in Cologne, Germany
+- Stay tuned: The 2024 PETSc user meeting will hopefully take place in Cologne, Germany.

 Previous Meetings
 =================